BLCM/BLCMods/Borderlands 2 mods/osetor74/Oselands/OselandsChangelog.md

 			-Pearlescent Rarity
 			-A massive gun damage boost, but halves your health -No Longer has an interaction with Easy Mode (Which was reworked)

+		Red Hellion (Replacing Heart of the Ancients - Pistol) -Legendary Rarity
+			-Slightly increased reload speed
+			-Applies 75% of your movement speed bonuses to your gun's fire rate (with a maximum of +100% movement speed)

+		Medusa's Eye (Replacing Heart of the Ancients - Shotgun) -Legendary Rarity
+			-Slagged enemies are rooted in place instead of slowed -Enemies are Blighted, getting their health drained equal to 100% of your maximum health per second

+		Backup Magazine (Replacing Heart of the Ancients - SMG) -Legendary Rarity
+			-Gain a small amount of ammo regen, akin to Salvador's Hoarder class mod -Slightly increased mag size

+		Deathless (Replacing Heart of the Ancients - Sniper) -Legendary Rarity
+			-Massive boost to shield capacity and recharge rate -Health is drained while you are above 10% HP

 		=== Completely New Relics ===